Significant changes are unfolding among American men, with Gen Z at the center of the trend.

 This phenomenon seems to be driven by a mix of cultural, psychological, political, and digital forces.

-At its heart, Deckman argues, it’s a reaction to the ways young men are falling behind, especially when measured against their female peers.
+At its heart, Deckman argues, the shift is a reaction to the ways young men are struggling — especially when compared with their female peers.
 Today, about 60 percent of college students are women, while men make up just 40 percent, a gap that would have been unthinkable a few decades ago.
+Young men are also lagging on several traditional markers of stability, including education and workforce participation, which some researchers say can fuel a sense of displacement.

 One of the loudest responses is the rise of the “manosphere” — a sprawling, loosely connected ecosystem of YouTube channels, Reddit forums, and TikTok accounts where a combative vision of masculinity is taking root.
 In these spaces, anti-woke, anti-feminist, and pro-tradition messages dominate, fueled by a sense of lost status and growing frustration.

-“There has been a real emphasis on Christian manhood, fueling a sense of masculine resentment — blaming feminism, liberalism, and so-called ‘woke culture’ for displacing masculine authority and robbing men of what they believe is rightfully theirs,” says Kristin Du Mez, a history professor at Calvin University.
+“There has been a real emphasis on Christian manhood, fueling a sense of masculine resentment — blaming feminism, liberalism, and so-called 'woke culture' for displacing masculine authority and robbing men of what they believe is rightfully theirs," Kristin Du Mez, a history professor at Calvin University told Katie Couric Media in 2024.

 Religion — particularly conservative Christianity — is now being reimagined as a kind of countercultural refuge.
 Men are encouraged to reclaim a sense of identity and purpose, pushing back against the perceived pressures of modern secular progressivism.
 Influencers like Andrew Tate and Jordan Peterson amplify this worldview, packaging traditional gender roles, self-discipline, and faith into viral, bite-sized content.